Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experiments

 \subsection{Comparative Results}

-We compare EvoOR-Agent with five groups of baselines.
-The first group consists of zero-shot reasoning LLMs, where each model directly generates executable Python Gurobi code from the natural-language problem description.
-The second group includes EvoPrompt~\cite{guo2023evoprompt}, which represents evolutionary prompt optimization.
-The third group is OR-LLM-Agent~\cite{Or-llm-agent}, a fixed manually designed OR-agent pipeline.
-The fourth group is EvoAgent~\cite{yuan2025evoagent}, which evolves agent personas and task-specific configurations.
-The last group consists of prior OR modeling methods reported in the literature, including tag-BART~\cite{Nl4opt}, Chain-of-Experts~\cite{OptiMUS-03}, OptiMUS~\cite{OptiMUS-03}, and ORLM~\cite{Or-llm-agent}.
+We compare \textit{EvoOR-Agent} with five categories of baseline methods.
+The first group consists of zero-shot reasoning LLMs, where each model directly generates executable solver code from the natural-language problem description.
+The second group includes \textit{EvoPrompt}~\cite{guo2023evoprompt}, representing evolutionary prompt optimization.
+The third group is \textit{OR-LLM-Agent}~\cite{Or-llm-agent}, which features a fixed manually designed OR-agent pipeline.
+The fourth group is \textit{EvoAgent}~\cite{yuan2025evoagent}, which evolves agent personas and task-specific configurations.
+The last group consists of specialized fine-tuned operations research language models, including \textit{ORLM}~\cite{huang2025orlm} and \textit{StepORLM}~\cite{zhou2025steporlm}.

-Table~\ref{table:comparison} reports the comparative results on the five evaluation subsets.
-For EvoOR-Agent and reproduced baselines, results are reported as the mean accuracy and standard deviation over ten independent runs.
-For prior OR methods whose results are taken from the original papers, standard deviations are not available.
-In the table, bold values indicate the best result within each method group, blue shading indicates the best result among all methods, and underlining indicates the second-best result outside the best-performing method group in the corresponding column.
+Table~\ref{table:comparison} reports the comparative performance results across the seven benchmarks.
+For \textit{EvoOR-Agent} and all reproduced baselines, the evaluation metrics are reported as the mean accuracy and standard deviation over ten independent runs.
+In the table, bold values indicate the best performance within each method group, a background indicates the best overall result among all compared methods, and underlining indicates the second-highest accuracy in the corresponding column.

-Overall, EvoOR-Agent achieves the best accuracy on four of the five evaluation subsets.
-It obtains 67.88\%, 57.35\%, 82.98\%, and 84.15\% on IndustryOR, ComplexLP, EasyLP, and BWOR, respectively.
-On NL4OPT, it reaches 80.41\%, ranking second to ORLM.
-The advantage is more visible on IndustryOR and BWOR, where the problem descriptions are less standardized and the solution process usually involves multiple coupled stages, including interpretation, formulation, solver invocation, code generation, and debugging.
-On more standardized LP-oriented subsets such as EasyLP and NL4OPT, the performance gap is smaller, which is consistent with the fact that direct formulation priors and OR-specific training are already effective in these settings.

-The comparison with zero-shot reasoning LLMs evaluates whether an explicit agent workflow is necessary.
-Zero-shot models directly translate a natural-language problem description into executable solver code, without intermediate structural adaptation.
-EvoOR-Agent improves the best zero-shot result by 28.06, 12.33, 5.07, 8.57, and 25.61 percentage points on IndustryOR, ComplexLP, EasyLP, NL4OPT, and BWOR, respectively.
-The larger improvements on IndustryOR and BWOR suggest that the benefit of EvoOR-Agent mainly comes from organizing the solving process into adaptive reasoning and execution trajectories, rather than from a simple increase in model capacity.